Geonovum/ogc-api-features-guideline/Examples.md

 1. There has been discussion whether the predefined download links should be at collections or collections/collection level.
 See also: https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/91.
 During the project of adjusting the tools we had the opinion that both should be possible.
 Afterwards, we found out that it should be at collections level since it is one of the [main principles](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md#main-principles) in [PUB-2] to use one data set in one API.
 Again, later we realized other kinds of OGC-API services like Tiles, can exist together on the same landing page.
-In that case, these links could also be provided on the landing page, also because not all OGC-API have collections.
+In that case, these links could also be provided on the landing page, also because not all OGC-API types have collections.
 This was discussed at https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/93.
 2. The protocol element in the metadata is based on a code list.
 A new protocol "OGC API-Features" was added to the list of [protocol values](https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
 But the given [id](http://www.opengis.net/def/docs/17-069r3) does not resolve.
 As long as it does not resolve, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.